 Look at the locations featured on your website’s local area page.
 Zoos, museums, theme parks, concert venues and more make excellent social media content.
 By curating images from those areas and sharing them on your feeds, you’re showcasing your proximity to your city’s best attractions and reminding your audience that you’re the place to stay when they’re looking to get away.
 This also keeps all your marketing efforts aligned so you’re speaking the same language and making the same recommendations across all your marketing channels.

 Speaking of showcasing your region, your area DMO or CVB’s hashtags will likely be the go-to location for those gorgeous shots of your city, skylines and natural area.
 Show your audience that yours is a city to visit by showcasing the beauty of your area.

 We put together examples of 20 casual and 20 formal requests for these areas to get you started 😎Download 40 examples

 Ready to legally curate photos for your hotel from these six places?
-Click here to learn more about how Tack can help.
+Click here to get started today.